theturboturnip/harper/harper-core/tests/text/tagged/Difficult sentences.md

 > Is Mr  .
 Smith   in        ?
 # VL NSg .
 NPrSg/V NPrSg/J/P .
 > Little    by      little    I   pushed the snake into the basket , until finally all       of it        was in        .
 # NPrSg/I/J NSg/J/P NPrSg/I/J ISg V/J    D   NPrSg P    D   NSg    .
-C/P   J/R     NSg/I/J/C P  NPrSg/ISg V   NPrSg/J/P .
+C/P   R       NSg/I/J/C P  NPrSg/ISg V   NPrSg/J/P .
 > The bullet is about five centimetres in        .
 # D   NSg    VL J/P   NSg  NPl         NPrSg/J/P .
 > If    the tennis ball    bounces on the line then    it's in        .